Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Strategies to Improve and Support Adherence

 The primary approach taken by the clinical team to promote medication adherence in children is patient and caregiver education.
 Educating families about adherence should begin before ARV medications are initiated or changed and should include a discussion of the goals of therapy, the reasons for making adherence a priority, and the specific plans for supporting and maintaining a child’s medication adherence.
-Caregivers should understand that the first ARV regimen has the best chance of long-term success.
 Caregiver adherence education strategies should include the provision of both information and adherence tools, such as written and visual materials; a daily schedule illustrating times and doses of medications; and demonstration of the use of syringes, medication cups, and pillboxes.